By Tian Tian, China

 After another seven years of hard work, I finally achieved my dream and became an attending physician, which came with further praise and admiration from my patients.
 Some patients came to visit with gifts of all kinds of local products, some gave gifts and shopping cards to show their gratitude, and others saw me eating at restaurants and secretly paid my bill …

 Faced with my hard-won success, I was very happy, but although fame and success brought me respect and admiration from others, it also gave me immense pressure and made me physically and mentally exhausted.
 After I gained the title of attending physician, I even more felt like I was spending every day walking on the knife’s edge.
 I had to be especially cautious and careful, because I was always afraid that a medical accident would ruin me.
-Because of the pressure on my body and mind for such a long time, and because work was so stressful, I only weighed a little over 40 kilograms.
+Because of the pressure on my body and mind for so a long time, and because work was so stressful, I only weighed a little over 40 kilograms.
 I simultaneously suffered from stomach pain, cholecystitis, and other conditions, making it so that I couldn’t eat at all.
 During the day, I was dizzy, and my body was weak.
 My feet were as heavy as lead, and at night, even with sleeping pills, I couldn’t sleep.
 When I suffered insomnia, I often turned on the light and leaned against the headboard as I repeatedly asked myself: I thought having high status and being looked up to by people would make me happy and make my life feel significant, and I have sacrificed so much for so many years, and now I have money, status, and many people who look up to and admire me, but what a normal person ought to have is the ability to eat dinner and go to sleep, things which have become luxuries for me.
 Why, now that I have everything I wanted, do I feel no happiness at all, but instead feel especially anxious and miserable?
 After spending a lifetime working so hard, is my reward to be endless illness, pain, and sadness?
 Why is my life so hard?
 How should a person live to have a meaningful and valuable life?
 What is true happiness?

 Sickness Must Be Cured at the Root, Just Like the Pain in Life